All About the CIPC and Its Functions

 Let’s help you uncover the history of CIPC and its functions.

-An Introduction to CIPC
+An Introduction to CIPC and its functions

 Established by the Companies Act, 2008, the Companies and Intellectual Property Commission (CIPC) is an agency or regulator of the Department of Trade and Industry in South Africa.
 The agency was introduced to overcome the inefficiency, poor services, and large backlogs of its predecessor, the Companies and Intellectual Property Registration Office (CIPRO).